 Credit Transfer Policy

 With the approval of the Academic Status Committee, credits earned at another law school will be accepted by the School of Law if certain criteria are satisfied.
-Grades earned in courses accepted for transfer credit will not be included in the computation of a student’s grade point average.
+Current Duquesne University School of Law students are required to petition the Academic Status Committee for approval BEFORE registering at another institution.

 All of the following criteria must be met before the School of Law will accept transfer credits: